zapabob/ROCm/CONTRIBUTING.md

 [discussions](https://github.com/RadeonOpenCompute/ROCm/discussions) on the
 GitHub repository.

+For additional information on documentation functionalities, see the user and developer guides for rocm-docs-core at {doc}`rocm-docs-core documentation <rocm-docs-core:index>`.

 ## Supported Formats

 Our documentation includes both Markdown and RST files.
 Markdown is encouraged over RST due to the lower barrier to participation.
-GitHub flavored Markdown is preferred for all submissions as it renders accurately on our GitHub repositories.
+GitHub-flavored Markdown is preferred for all submissions as it renders accurately on our GitHub repositories.
 For existing documentation, [MyST](https://myst-parser.readthedocs.io/en/latest/intro.html) Markdown is used to implement certain features unsupported in GitHub Markdown.
 This is not encouraged for new documentation.
-AMD will transition to stricter use of GitHub flavored Markdown with a few caveats.
+AMD will transition to stricter use of GitHub-flavored Markdown with a few caveats.
 ROCm documentation also uses [Sphinx Design](https://sphinx-design.readthedocs.io/en/latest/index.html) in our Markdown and RST files.
 We also use Breathe syntax for Doxygen documentation in our Markdown files.
 See